saikyun/kickstart-sdl/README.md

 ### Enable running remotely signed PowerShell Scripts

 This allows essentially any PowerShell scripts to run on your system.
-This is done so that you can run the included .ps1 script for downloading dependencies and building.
+This is done so that you can run the included .ps1 scripts for downloading dependencies and building.

 As an alternative, you can just copy / paste the contents of the .ps1 scripts mentioned below, into your PowerShell.